 Starbucks, which has seen weakening business for some time, will see 650 stores hit by worker strikes: Starbucks union authorizes open-ended strike as holiday season begins

 Starbucks has been closing stores, in part, due to changes in the market for coffee drinks.
 Since the Covid nonsense, customers stopped going into stores – turning stores into pick up/take out locations.
-And since then, younger customers have switched from custom-made order drinks to buying pre-packaged coffee drinks available at grocery stores.
+And since then, younger customers have switched from custom-made to order drinks to buying pre-packaged coffee drinks available at grocery stores.

 Thus, in the midst of retail cafe disarray, the union is striking Starbucks.